denten-books/plain-text/main.md

+## Dysfunction by Data
+Data.
+### Scratch Collector
+Metadata
+k
+Code and comments.
+Collector of chair or collector of scratches.
+Object oriented ontology.
+Object oriented languages.
+Competing paradigms: separation of code and data.
+No separation (Haskell).

 ## Text, Form, Formatting
 POSIX.
 Form.
 Style.
 Content.
 What is and what is not information.
 From abstract to specific.
 Material substratum.